 Diabetes.
 See hypoglycemia.

-Inflammatory bowel disease can lead to poor absorption of food, which results in increased hunger.
+Can lead to poor absorption of food, which results in increased hunger.

-Hypoglycemia is an abnormally low blood sugar level, there are several causes including diabetes and insulin overdose.
+An abnormally low blood sugar level, there are several causes including diabetes and insulin overdose.
 This results in the cells being starved of glucose which is necessary for energy.
 The brain sends out hunger signals to obtain more food to feed the starving cells.

-Pregnancy.
 As the female cat’s pregnancy progresses and her unborn kittens become larger, her food intake should be increased to support the growing demands of the unborn kittens.

-Lactation.
 A huge amount of calories are required to produce milk to feed a litter of kittens.
 A lactating queen should be given access to a high-quality kitten food and be allowed to eat as much as she wants during this time in her life.

-Exocrine pancreatic insufficiency.
 This condition leads to food not being absorbed as it should.

-Intestinal parasites which compete with your cat for food.
+Which compete with your cat for food.

-Certain medications such as steroids can stimulate your cat’s appetite.
+Such as steroids can stimulate your cat’s appetite.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including the type of diet your cat is eating, how much, have you noticed any other symptoms, are there any other cats (or dogs) in the house and how are the dynamics between pets, has he always been this way or has the increased hunger happened suddenly, if the cat is a female, has she been spayed or is she nursing kittens, is the cat on any medications?
 Accompanying symptoms may give your veterinarian a clue as to the possible cause.